75lb/renamer/README.md

 <pre><code>$ renamer [options] [<u>file</u> <u>...</u>]
 </pre></code>

 Trivial example.
-It will replace the text `jpeg` with `jpg` in all files or folders in the current directory.
+It will replace the text `jpeg` with `jpg` in all file or folder names in the current directory.

 ```
 $ renamer --find jpeg --replace jpg *